-Items are usually marked at least 50% off – a true frugal find.
+Items are usually marked at least 50% off – the benchmark for a true frugal find.
 Now, I know what you’re thinking, “It’s all expired, old or junk.”
 Not true.
 Many items make their way to the bargain bin because of overstock, label changes, seasonal flavors or maybe the product is being discontinued.

 I’ve been known to take a lazy Saturday afternoon and make a “clearance run” – just shopping the clearance aisles at Target, Walgreens, Rite Aid, Walmart and grocery stores.
 At the major retailers, what’s marked down at one branch is usually true at all locations.
 As a result, I may just search Target stores on a quest for a particular clearance item before it’s all gone.
-It doesn’t work each and every time, but it pays when you find an unbelievable deal.
+It doesn’t work each and every time, but it pays off (literally) when you find an unbelievable deal.